polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 # Magic Deploy

 This guide helps you deploy Magic unto a VPS or a private server.
-The guide depends upon Docker, hence you'll need to have [Docker installed](https://docs.docker.com/engine/install/).
-Make sure you've got Docker before you proceed.
 The guide has been tested with Ubuntu 20.04 (LTS) x64, but might work with other Debian based distributions.
 You will also need to point _two_ DNS A records to your server's IP address.
 Typically these would resemble the following.

 * __api.yourdomain.com__ - The Magic backend
 * __magic.yourdomain.com__ - The Magic frontend/dashboard

+Only after you have created two DNS A records using your domain provider continue with this guide.

 ## Start